hamidtech/getsysteminfo-python/README.md

 This Python script is designed to collect and export detailed system information, making it ideal for use in environments like Windows 7 where certain modern functionalities might be limited.
 The script retrieves processor details, RAM capacity, and storage device information, outputting the data to both a text file and a CSV file for easy review and reporting.

 ## Requirements
-- Python 3.4 or newer (Tested on Python 3.6)
+- Python 3.4 or newer (Tested on Python 3.8 and Python 3.12)
 - Subprocess and psutil libraries installed

 ## Features